hsemple/QGIS_Tutorials/source/spatial_data.rst

 |

-Downloading Map Layers and Uploading to ArcGIS Online
+Assembling Shapefile & Uploading to ArcGIS Online
 ---------------------------------------------------------

-You work for an environmental monitoring company conducting a project in Wayne County, Southeast Michigan.
-As the GIS expert on the project, you are asked to assemble several vector and a digital elevation model pertaining to the geographic extent of the study area.
-Download the map layers and display them in upload them to ArcGIS Online so they can be viewed by all members of the project.
+You work for an environmental monitoring company conducting a project in Michigan.
+As the GIS expert on the project, you are asked to assemble several shapefiles pertaining to the geographic extent of the study area.
+Download the map layers from the Michigan CGI archived GIS and then upload them to ArcGIS Online so they can be viewed by all members of the project.
 Follow the steps below to complete this section of the lab.

 **Download Data**

-1. Create a folder on your computer to store all the downloaded files.
+1. Create a folder on your computer to store all the files that you plan to download.

-2. Visit the Michigan CGI archived GIS website and download the following datasets for a county of your choice.:
+2. Visit the `Michigan CGI archived GIS website <https://web.archive.org/web/20160201222536/http://www.mcgi.state.mi.us/mgdl/?action=thm>`_ and download the following datasets for a county of your choice.:

     * Census Tracts
     * Drinking Wells